“The best way to predict the future is to create it”

-The 2014 NCAA Softball Rules and Mechanics Test will be open on the TESTING tab January 6 - February 14, 2014, with the test review available beginning on February 15, 2014.
-Also in January, the 2014 NCAA SUP Online Officiating Clinic will be available on the ONLINE CLINIC tab.
+The 2016 NCAA Softball Rules and Mechanics Test will be open on the TESTING Tab January 18 - February 18, 2016 with the test review available beginning on February 19, 2016.

 We believe your membership in Home Plate will provide a significant and positive effect for your collegiate experience.
 We sincerely thank you for taking part.

 Registration for the Central Hub will open on December 1, 2015.

 The sites and dates for the three regional clinics are posted on the Central Hub.
 When registering for the clinic, use the SAME EMAIL ADDRESS to register for the clinic that you will use to complete the NCAA registration.

 If you use a different email address, YOU WILL NOT SHOW as having completed the clinic in your Central Hub Eligibility center.

 All Division I umpire’s who wish to be considered for post season should attend the in-person clinic.
 It is strongly recommend that all Division II and III umpires attend the clinic.
 In order to meet eligibility all Division II and III umpires will need to view the posted clinic beginning February 3, 2016.